JafarAbbas33/JafarAbbas33/README.md

 - 🌱 I’m currently learning more about Python programming language
 - 💞️ I’m looking to collaborate on easy but interesting projects as I think I am an intermediary in Python programming
 - 📫 How to reach me:

 Instagram: https://www.instagram.com/jafarabbas33/
 Email: jafarabbas_786@yahoo.com

-Hope to her from you guys soon!
+Hope to hear from you guys soon!
 <!---
 JafarAbbas33/JafarAbbas33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.